 \section{Recent Work}

-Inspired by the continual success of the attention mechanism \cite{bahdanau2014neural}, the Transformer network \cite{vaswani2017attention} replaces the autoregressive processing of the RNN with a global attention mechanism over all tokens.
-The architecture is divided into an encoder and decoder, each processing input tokens using a set of self-attention modules which distribute contextual information between tokens.
+Inspired by the continuous success of the attention mechanism \cite{bahdanau2014neural}, the Transformer network \cite{vaswani2017attention} replaces the autoregressive processing of the RNN with a global self-attention over all tokens.
+The architecture is divided into an encoder and decoder, which process input tokens using a set of self-attention modules.
 Each layer uses an attention module to exchange information between tokens in the sequence, while the following feed-forward layer processes this information to update the vector representation of the current token.
 Unlike the encoder, which allows unrestricted attention between all tokens in the sequence, the decoder uses a masked attention mechanism to allow for autoregressive generation of text (the current token cannot see future tokens).